 - Gives access to life- long learning via membership of the Royal Society of Biology

 In order to remain on the RSciTech register you are required to complete a CPD record on myCPD (via mySociety).
-Please see our example RSciTech CPD record and Learning for Life document for more details.
+For further information and guidance on applying to the register, and CPD, please look through the documents below.

 For further information on our commitment to supporting technicians and technical staff.
 The Royal Society of Biology has launched a Technician Action Plan.